1Copenut/seward-fast/README.md

 3. ``` node server ```
 4. ``` nodemon build ```

 These commands will clone the existing master branch, change to the working directory, start the server, and start the Nodemon automatic rebuild script.
-Nodemon is configured via the nodemon.json file, and will rebuild on any changes to *Javascript*, JSON, Markdown, or Handlebars files in the /src and /templates directories.
+Nodemon is configured via the nodemon.json file, and will rebuild on any changes to **Javascript**, **JSON**, **Markdown**, or **Handlebars** files in the /src and /templates directories.

+This automatic rebuild script does not trigger for CSS or SCSS/Sass/Less changes.
+A separate watch task and LiveReload will be configured to handle those changes.